-It is quite easy to iterate through each item in a list and wait for the result.
+You can easily iterate through each item in a list, run a function on each and wait for all to finish.
 All you have to do is use Parallel.ForEach()

 - which is meant exactly for this scenario.

-If you are looking just to iterate through a normal list without anything running in parallel, then you should just use a normal foreach loop, but this article is on running each item in parallel.
+If you are looking just to iterate through a normal list without anything running in parallel, then you should just use a normal foreach loop to do a sequential loop, but this article is on running each item in parallel.

 Iterating through a list in parallel and running an action on each item